Evolutionary Urban Development Lessons from Central and Eastern Europe

-Drawing on a range of disciplinary approaches, this monograph explores the drivers of urban development.
+Drawing on a range of disciplinary approaches, this text explores the drivers of urban development.

-This monograph will be valuable reading for advanced students and researchers in urban economics, evolutionary economics, institutional economics and Central European studies.
+This text will be valuable reading for advanced students and researchers in urban economics, evolutionary economics, institutional economics and Central European studies.